ngi-automation/truseq_pcr-free_legacy/README.md

 5. [License](#license)

 ## Description ##
 This document describes how to set up the automated TruSeq PCR-free protocol for the Agilent NGS Workstation option B created at NGI Stockholm.
 This version of the PCR-free protocol is not in use anymore at NGI but has since long been replaced by a version that utilise our custom extended Bravo configuration.
-Therefore it does not contain any of the optimisations and imporovements made since.
+Therefore it does not contain any of the optimisations and improvements made since.

 ## Requirements ##